 North Carolina’s Eastern Region boasts a broad range of life sciences strengths.

 Learn more about how your company can grow in North Carolina’s Eastern Region.

 Life Sciences Assets

-A group of business, university and community leaders come together each quarter to talk about progress in the region’s life sciences cluster.
-This advisory committee helps to guide the growth of life sciences here.
+A group of business, university, and community leaders frequently come together to discuss progress in the region’s life sciences cluster.
+The East Advisory committee helps to guide the growth of life sciences here.
 The East takes its networking seriously, with the first regional exchange group, STEM @ Starlight.
 The region also hosts a laser microscopy group, deftly named Laser TAG.

 Are you a job seeker looking for job opportunities, or are you looking to advance or change your career?
 Look for postings on the NCBiotech jobs board or post an opening for your company.
 Add to your skills through programs offered at East Carolina University, Elizabeth City State University, and Pitt Community College.

 When you’re not networking or training, there are plenty of recreational venues for fishing, hunting, boating, cycling, and other popular outdoor activities.
 Or take a rest on the sparkling white sands at some of the most appealing seaside communities on the East Coast.
 Additionally, you don’t want to miss our many golf courses, where you can play 18 holes all year long.

 We work with researchers and companies in our region to apply for NCBiotech’s business funding and university research grants.
 Those looking for lab or office space can browse NCBiotech's list of research parks and core labs.
 Market research resources of our Life Science Intelligence unit can also be made available at our Greenville office.

 Counties – The Eastern Region includes Beaufort, Bertie, Camden, Carteret, Chowan, Craven, Currituck, Dare, Edgecombe, Gates, Greene, Halifax, Hertford, Hyde, Jones, Lenoir, Martin, Nash, Northampton, Pamlico, Pasquotank, Perquimans, Pitt, Tyrrell, Washington, Wayne, and Wilson counties.

 - 500-mile radius encompasses East Coast from Florida to New York

-- CSX rail terminal under construction in Rocky Mount
+- CSX intermodal terminal, Carolina Connector located in Rocky Mount

 - Foreign Trade Zones offer reduced tariffs